Safeguarding Policies and Guidance

 Safer Recruitment Policy

-This guidance has been formulated as a result of the Government’s instruction on social distancing due to Coronavirus (COVID-19) concerns and the requirement for remote working using online platforms and telecommunication.
+This guidance has been created by the London District Office and formulated as a result of the Government’s instruction on social distancing due to Coronavirus (COVID-19) concerns and the requirement for remote working using online platforms and telecommunication.

 The Methodist Church has to be creative in how we connect with our congregations, each other and those we support.
 One of these innovative ways is to use digital technologies.
 However easy and straightforward some of us may find this; it is not without its pitfalls.